-The main reason is because the goal of the paper revolves around the trade-offs between building stations on a highway versus building them in communities, or whether to build them in county A or county B. Understanding whether to build them next to restaurants or offices is not the goal of this paper.
-Second, there will be numerous unobserved factors at the coordinate level affecting Tesla's decision making, which can be alleviated if I zoom out to a less granular level.34 Third, individual stations can be placed almost anywhere in the US (leaving aside some feasibility constraints), and hence finding the geographic coordinates of optimal station locations is infinite-dimensional and intractable.
+the coordinate level affecting Tesla's decision making, which can be alleviated if I zoom out to a less granular level.33 Third, individual stations can be placed almost anywhere in the US (leaving aside some feasibility constraints), and hence finding the geographic coordinates of optimal station locations is infinite-dimensional and intractable.
 On the other hand, there are around 3,000 counties and 112 primary interstate segments, and the decision on which locations to cover is now finite-dimensional and more feasible.
 Fourth, this location coverage formulation is also consistent with the demand model laid out in Section 4.1.